 Play time

-In the context of the relationship of monetary evolution withtime: free market participants prefer hard money to all other money technologies, because their resistance to increased supply most accurately reflects the constancy of the passage of time.
-Regardless of how much time was allotted for the production of gold, his proposal resisted inflation more than any other monetary metal, which forced people to join forces in its use as a highly reliable store of value.
-In terms of game theory, gold production has become a “Nash Equilibrium”, a game state in which everyone follows the same strategy, because there are no advantages that could be gained by switching to any other strategy.
-As long as people sought to maximize their freedom from time shortages through the accumulation of capital, collectively producing more than they consumed, and achieving these goals through trade, gold remained the best intermediary of the most scarce economic resource - time.
+In the context of the relationship between monetary evolution andtime: free market participants prefer sound money to all other monetary technologies because its resistance to increases in supply most accurately reflects the immutability of the passage of time.
+No matter how long it took to produce gold, its supply resisted inflation more than any other monetary metal, causing people to join forces in using it as a highly reliable store of value.
+In game theory terms, gold production has become a "Nash Equilibrium", a game state in which everyone follows the same strategy because there is no advantage to be gained by switching to any other strategy.
+As long as people sought to maximize their freedom from time scarcity through the accumulation of capital, collectively producing more than they consumed, and achieving these goals through trade, gold remained the best intermediary of the scarcest economic resource - time.

 The unity of time and money